New Jersey man charged for abandoning dog at Iowa airport

 DES MOINES, IOWA (WHO) — A New Jersey man accused of abandoning his dog by tying her up outside the Des Moines Airport last week is now facing charges.

 The Animal Rescue League of Iowa was called to the airport to take Allie in.
-They say Bigsen surrendered Allie.
+It said Bigsen surrendered Allie.

 Bigsen has since been charged with animal abandonment and animal neglect by the Des Moines Police Department.